-Some climate changes in Earth's history were rapid shifts (caused by events, such as volcanic eruptions and meteoric impacts, that suddenly put a large amount of particulate matter into the atmosphere or by abrupt changes in ocean currents); other climate changes were gradual and longer term-due, for example, to solar output variations, shifts in the tilt of Earth's axis, or atmospheric change due to the rise of plants and other life forms that modified the atmosphere via photosynthesis.
+Some climate changes in Earth's history were rapid shifts (caused by events, such as volcanic eruptions and meteoric impacts, that suddenly put a large amount of particulate matter into the atmosphere or by abrupt changes in ocean currents);

+other climate changes were gradual and longer term-due, for example, to solar output variations, shifts in the tilt of Earth's axis, or atmospheric change due to the rise of plants and other life forms that modified the atmosphere via photosynthesis.
 Scientists can infer these changes from geological evidence.

 Natural factors that cause climate changes over human time scales (tens or hundreds of years) include variations in the sun's energy output, ocean circulation patterns, atmospheric composition, and volcanic activity.
 (See ESS3.D for a detailed discussion of human activities and global climate change.)
 When ocean currents change their flow patterns, such as during El Niño Southern Oscillation conditions, some global regions become warmer or wetter and others become colder or drier.
 Cumulative increases in the atmospheric concentration of carbon dioxide and other greenhouse gases, whether arising from natural sources or human industrial activity (see ESS3.D), increase the capacity of Earth to retain energy.
 Changes in surface or atmospheric reflectivity change the amount of energy from the sun that enters the planetary system.
-Icy surfaces, clouds, aerosols, and larger particles in the atmosphere, such as from volcanic ash, reflect sunlight and thereby decrease the amount of solar energy that can enter the weather/ climate system.
+Icy surfaces, clouds, aerosols, and larger particles in the atmosphere, such as from volcanic ash, reflect sunlight and thereby decrease the amount of solar energy that can enter the weather/climate system.
 Conversely, dark surfaces (e.g., roads, most buildings) absorb sunlight and thus increase the energy entering the system.

+Grade Band Endpoints for ESS2.D

-K-2 3-5 6-8 9-12 By the end of grade 2: By the end of grade 5: By the end of grade 8: By the end of grade 12: Weather is the combination of sunlight, wind, snow or rain, and temperature in a particular region at a particular time.
-People measure these conditions to describe and record the weather and to a) Weather is the minute-by- minute to day-by-day variation of the atmosphere's condition on a local scale. b) Scientists record the patterns of the weather across different times and areas so that they can make predictions about what kind of weather might happen next. a) Weather and climate are influenced by interactions involving sunlight, the ocean, the atmosphere, ice, landforms, and living things. b) These interactions vary with latitude, altitude, and local and regional geography, all of which can affect oceanic and atmospheric flow patterns. c) Because these patterns are so a) The foundation for Earth's global climate system is the electromagnetic radiation from the sun as well as its reflection, absorption, storage, and redistribution among the atmosphere, ocean, and land systems and this energy's reradiation into space. b) Climate change can occur when certain parts of Earth's systems are altered. c) Geological evidence indicates that past climate changes were either sudden
+By the end of grade 2.
+Weather is the combination of sunlight, wind, snow or rain, and temperature in a particular region at a particular time.
+People measure these conditions to describe and record the weather and to notice patterns over time.

+By the end of grade 5.
+Weather is the minute-by-minute to day-by-day variation of the atmosphere's condition on a local scale.
+Scientists record the patterns of the weather across different times and areas so that they can make predictions about what kind of weather might happen next.
+Climate describes the ranges of an area's typical weather conditions and the extent to which those conditions vary over years to centuries.

+By the end of grade 8.
+Weather and climate are influenced by interactions involving sunlight, the ocean, the atmosphere, ice, landforms, and living things.
+These interactions vary with latitude, altitude, and local and regional geography, all of which can affect oceanic and atmospheric flow patterns.
+Because these patterns are so complex, weather can be predicted only probabilistically.
-Based on A Framework for K-12 Science Education: Practices Crosscutting Concepts, and Core Ideas (National Research Council, 2011).

-, , - notice patterns over time. c) Climate describes the ranges of an area's typical weather conditions and the extent to which those conditions vary over years to centuries. d) The occan exerts a major influence on weather and climate by absorbing energy from the sun, releasing it over time, and globally redistributing it through ocean currents. e) Greenhouse gases in the atmosphere absorb and retain the energy radiated from land and ocean surfaces, thereby regulating Earth's average surface temperature and keeping it habitable. atmosphere; longer term changes (e.g., ice ages) due to variations in solar output, Earth's orbit, or the orientation of its axis; or even more gradual
+The ocean exerts a major influence on weather and climate by absorbing energy from the sun, releasing it over time, and globally redistributing it through ocean currents.
+Greenhouse gases in the atmosphere absorb and retain the energy radiated from land and ocean surfaces, thereby regulating Earth's average surface temperature and keeping it habitable.